The

 1824-28

-and the most important collection in Italy after the
+and the most important collection in Italy after

 Egyptian Museum of Turin.